Federal and Private Sector Resumes

 - Results and outcomes (i.e. saved money, time, consolidated resources, etc.)

-- Be honest in describing your accomplishments, but not modest.
+- Be honest.
+Be honest in describing your accomplishments, but not modest.

-- Use reverse chronological order to list your experience – start with your most recent experience first and work your way back, except when it is more appropriate to list your most relevant work experience first (e.g. if you are changing careers).
+- Use reverse chronological order to list experience.
+Start with your most recent experience first and work your way back.
+An exception: when it is more appropriate to list your most relevant work experience first (e.g. if you are changing careers).

-- Length is multiple pages; however it is important to tailor your resume to include information relevant to the specific position you are applying to.
-Many applicants are proud of their work experience and want to list everything.
-All information that relates directly to the position should be included on your resume; however, education and work experience that is only indirectly related can be excluded if the resume begins to grow.
+- Tailor your resume to include information relevant to the specific position you are applying to.
+Education and work experience that is indirectly related can be excluded if the resume begins to grow too long.

 - Be concise and keep paragraphs short.
-To make your resume easier to read, add a carriage return (blank line) between sections.
+To make your resume easier to read, add a brief, relevant heading to paragraphs to maximize readability.

 - Use bullets to describe your experiences and accomplishments.

-- Your resume is your first impression – make it a good one!
-Use correct grammar and ensure that there are no spelling errors.
+- Ensure correct grammar and no spelling errors.
+Your resume is your first impression – make it a good one!